marchete/Course-Regular-Expressions-Basics-ES/about.md

 ## Previous Knowledge:
 Basic programming knowledge: Strings, Variables, Arrays, Loops, Functions.
 Regex searches can be used in almost any programming language.
+C# is used on the Course, but only to store strings.
+You don't need any prior C# knowledge to complete the Course.
 ## Difficulty Level:
 Intermediate.
 ## Estimated Time: